sreelathadeebaguntla/JustRide/README.md

       java -D"java.library.path=./DynamoDBLocal_lib" -jar DynamoDBLocal.jar

-- For aditional info, refer the steps listed at https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html
+- For additional info, refer the steps listed at https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html

 -This AWS DynamoDB will be at the port 8000.
 To check the connection to the 8000 port use below command from powershell
       Test-NetConnection -ComputerName localhost -Port 8000